-This Stuffed French Toast will have your sweetie or little munchkins drooling at the sight of it.
-And if you are looking for a breakfast for Valentine’s morning or the morning after, well then, here it is!
+Featuring a cream cheese and strawberry preserves stuffing, this overnight stuffed French toast casserole will have your sweetie or little munchkins drooling at the sight of it.
+And if you are looking for the perfect breakfast for Valentine’s morning, well then here it is!

-How to Make Stuffed French Toast Step by Step Instructions
+How to Make Overnight Stuffed French Toast Step by Step

-Make sure your cream cheese is good and soft and place it in a mixing bowl with about 3 Tablespoons of preserves.
+Make sure your cream cheese is good and soft and place it in a mixing bowl with about three tablespoons of strawberry preserves.

 Mix that up with your electric mixer until good and blended.

-Now take your loaf of bread and cut some big old honking slices out of it.
+Now, take your loaf of French bread and cut some big old honking slices out of it.

 We want our slices to be anywhere from an inch and a half to two inches thick.

-Using a knife, cut a little pocket into each one, making sure you don’t cut all the way through to the bottom or all the way through to the sides.
+Using a knife, cut a little pocket into each bread slice.
+Make sure you don’t cut all the way through to the bottom or all the way through to the sides.
 We just want a little pocket in the very center that we can stuff our cream cheese mixture into.

 Spray a 9×13 baking dish with cooking spray.

-Place them all on their sides in the baking dish.
+Place the bread slices all on their sides in the baking dish.

-Slowly pour liquid over bread slices.
+Slowly pour the liquid over the bread slices.
 I pour a little over the top of each one until I run out.

 Cover and place in the refrigerator overnight.

-Sometimes I make this as a special treat as part of our supper and then I just assemble in the morning and let sit in the fridge, covered, all day.
+Sometimes I make this as a special treat as part of our supper.
+In that case, I just assemble it in the morning and let sit in the fridge, covered, all day.

-When ready to bake, remove cover and bake at 350 for 30-40 minutes, or until golden.
+When ready to bake, remove the cover and bake at 350 for 30 to 40 minutes, or until golden brown.

-Sprinkle powdered sugar over the top if you like
+Sprinkle powdered sugar or over the top if you like.

-- 3 Tablespoons Strawberry Preserves plus more for syrup
+- 3 tbsp strawberry preserves plus more for syrup

 - 4 eggs